-'Do Something!': Calls Ring Out After Mass Shootings In El Paso And Dayton
+'Do Something!': Calls For Action After Mass Shootings In El Paso And Dayton

 The shootings prompted President Trump to address the nation Monday morning.
 In a brief speech from the White House, Trump called for better mental health treatment and involuntary confinement for people who pose a risk to their communities.

-Trump also backed so-called red flag laws that allow authorities to confiscate firearms from people deemed to be a threat to themselves or others.
+Trump also backed "red flag" laws that allow authorities to confiscate firearms from people deemed to be a threat to themselves or others.

 "Mental illness and hatred pulls the trigger — not the gun," Trump said.